 This image is one of several available online at VPL showing Clancy’s Sky Diner Cafe.
-This unusual cafe took clever advantage of the long, narrow space to create the impression of an aircraft fuselage.
-The Sky Diner seems to have been established in the late 1940s and continued to be in business at 776 Granville (near the former Birks building and the Vancouver Block) until, I believe, the later 1960s.
+This unusual cafe took clever advantage of the long, narrow interior space to create the impression of a DC-3 aircraft fuselage.
+The Sky Diner seems to have been established in the late 1940s and continued to be in business at 776 Granville (near the former Birks building and the Vancouver Block) until, I believe, the 1960s.
+The Sky Diner was part of a local restaurant food chain which included the various White Lunch establishments.

 The following charming vignette about the Sky Diner was offered by Harvie Davidson, in response to a very detailed and helpful history of local eateries written by Mia Stainsby for the Vancouver Sun: “[The Sky Diner] had the tail section of a commercial sized aircraft jutting out from the restaurant and partially protruding over the sidewalk.
 Inside along the walls, moving scenery passed by rectangular portholes.”
 I take it that the ‘rectangular portholes’ mentioned by Mr. Davidson are those that appear along the two long walls in the image above.